Skip to content

 Inputs required.
 Steps to re-run.
 Expected outputs.

-So someone else — human or agent — can verify it independently.
-That's the whole point of an audit trail.
-If it can't be reproduced, it's just a story.
+Someone else, human or agent, should be able to verify it independently.
+That is the point of an audit trail.
+If it cannot be reproduced, it is just a claim.

 Not PDFs.
 Not screenshots.
 Not narrative memos.
 Not "AI explanations."

-Those can be derived from an Evidence Pack — but they're not the source of truth.
-The source of truth is the structured artifact that captures the full decision context.
+Those can be derived from an Evidence Pack, but they are not the record.
+The record is the structured artifact that captures the decision context.

-Under scrutiny, the question is never "Did your system alert?"
-It's "Was this defensible at the time?"
+Under scrutiny, the question is rarely "Did your system alert?"
+It is "Was this defensible at the time?"

-An AI audit trail built on Evidence Packs answers that without drama:
+An AI audit trail built on Evidence Packs answers that directly:

 • Inputs are explicit